 - Distribute garlic cloves over the top.

 - Finish layering the rest of the rolled grape leaves.

-- Mix the lemon juice and water with some salt and pepper to make the “broth.”
+- Mix the lemon juice and water with some salt and pepper to prepare the cooking liquid.

 - Cover with a medium plate to weigh the grape leaves down and prevent them from floating.
 Bring to a boil.

-- Once at a boil, cover the pot with a lid (leave the medium plate inside to serve as a weight) and cook on the lowest heat for 1 and 1/2 hours.
+- Once at a boil, reduce the heat to medium low and simmer for 1 and 1/2 hours.

 - Turn off the heat and drain the broth.